profound-labs/wallcalendar/README.md

 # Wallcalendar LaTeX documentclass

+A wall calendar class with custom layouts and support for internationalization.

 The documentclass comes with the following layouts:

 - Full page photo, the calendar days overlaid with opacity